jvera01/Plotly/README.md

 In this chapter, I learned about the following topics:
 Using a local server to test my project.
 Displaying my project onto a public server using GitHub Pages.
 Sharing my project with the world.
 I learned how to make attractive charts for users and how to make them interactive.
 I also learned how to filter the data and display information specific to each volunteer.

+I was able to create a Welcome to the interactive Belly Button Biodiversity Dashboard.
+The dashboard allows users to explore Bacteria Cultures Found in Belly Button.
+It contains a gauge to display Belly Button Washing Frequency with Scrubs Per Week.
+When selecting the test subject ID number, The demographic table information will indicate ethnicity, gender, age, location, Blood type, and frequency.
+In the bubble chart, you can find the Bacteria Cultures Per Samples.
 Deliverable 4: Customize the Dashboard

 ![](Resources/dashbord1.PNG)